Carlos Petroni

-Carlos Petroni (born, August 8, 1947 in Buenos Aires, Argentina) is an Argentinian political activist, and writer.
+Carlos Petroni (August 8, 1947 – April 13, 2025) was an Argentine political activist, and writer.

 Biography

 Petroni was a leader of the Morenoist tendency of Latin American Trotskyism from 1973 to 1988 and was a close collaborator of the founder of this movement, Nahuel Moreno.
-Petroni has contributed to, edited or published more than 30 political newspapers, magazines and websites around the world and is the author of half a dozen books on politics, Marxist theory and political organizing.
+Petroni contributed to, edited or published more than 30 political newspapers, magazines and websites around the world and is the author of half a dozen books on politics, Marxist theory and political organizing.
 He is also known at times by some of his pen names: Leon Perez, Nicholas Kramer, and Simon Morales.

-Petroni was a founder of and/or leading participant in numerous Trotskyist groups in Latin America, Europe and the United States, he has extensive organizing skills and experience in working class struggles.
+Petroni was a founder of and/or leading participant in numerous Trotskyist groups in Latin America, Europe and the United States, he had extensive organizing skills and experience in working class struggles.
 Petroni was a member and leader of the Argentine Partido Socialista de los Trabajadores (PST) from 1973 to 1976, and during the beginning of the military dictatorship was part of its underground continuation.
 As an elected leader of unions representing printers, metal workers, meatpackers, social workers and others, he led strikes, organized unions and support, ran for public office and was involved in various working class struggles for almost four decades.

 Petroni went into exile in 1978.
 From 1978 to 1985 he was responsible for the North, Caribbean and Central American Secretariat of the Morenoist tendency.

-He participated in the Nicaraguan and Salvadoran Revolutions in the late 70s, helped found the Nicaraguan section of the IWL, helped develop other Central American organizations and the Mexican section of the Morenoists.
+He participated in the Nicaraguan and Salvadoran Revolutions in the late 1970s, helped found the Nicaraguan section of the IWL, and helped develop other Central American organizations and the Mexican section of the Morenoists.
 He was a delegate and member of the Presidium of the Morenoist international tendency in its different stages: Bolshevik Tendency of the Fourth International (1976–1980), Fourth International (International Committee) (1981) and International Workers League (Fourth International)—Liga Internacional de los Trabajadores (Cuarta Internacional or LIT-CI) from 1981 to 1988.
 After the collapse of the military dictatorship he travelled extensively around the Americas and Europe then became a leader of the Movement for Socialism (Argentina), from 1985-1988.

 Prior to that he (as well as Nahuel Moreno) worked as a member of the International Committee of the LIT-CI and its International Secretariat from 1982 until the death of Moreno in 1986.
 He was also a founding member of its US section, eventually called the Internationalist Workers Party (IWP).
-He was expelled with the IWP from the LIT-CI in 1988 after Nahuel Moreno's death, and Petroni then continued his political work in the USA.
+He was expelled with the IWP from the LIT-CI in 1988 after Nahuel Moreno's death.
+Petroni then continued his political work in the USA.
 In the late 1990s he became a member of the Committee for a Workers' International (CWI) and its affiliate in the USA, Socialist Alternative (US), and after leaving the CWI in 2002, he helped found a group called the Left Party in the USA.